-Though ground and second floor elevation exposure to RF radiation falls within the Maximum Permissible Exposure (MPE) limits for the general public, the facility does emit RF radiation that exceeds these limits along the upper 10-15 feet of the pole.
-However, these exposures occur roughly 45 to 50 feet above ground level and are not accessible to the general public.
-Though this area do exceed the MPE limits, a wireless communication facility is only considered to be out of compliance with FCC's rules and regulations if there are areas that exceed the FCC limits and if there are no RF hazard mitigation measures in place (i.e., warning signs).
+Though reports from both EBI and Hammett & Edison stated that the RF emissions from the proposed facility would comply with the FCC's maximum public exposure limits, the earlier reports from EBI noted that the facility would emit RF radiation that exceeds these limits along the upper 10-15 feet of the pole in close proximity to the antenna.
+However, these exposures occur roughly 45 to 50 feet above ground level, are not accessible to the general public, and dissipate quickly as one moves horizontally away from the antenna.
+Wireless communication facilities are considered to be out of compliance with FCC's rules and regulations if there are areas that exceed the FCC limits and if there are no RF hazard mitigation measures in place (i.e., warning signs).
 As recommended by the RF reports, the applicant will be required to post caution signs on the utility pole (Condition of Approval No. 17) to bring this site into compliance with the FCC's rules and regulations.
-Staff has determined that the proposed project will not be detrimental to the public welfare, or injurious to property or improvements to the unincorporated San Mateo Highlands or Palomar Park areas of San Mateo County.